GoodbyeKittyy/State-of-the-Art-AI-Forecasting-Software/README.md

 ## License

 This project was developed as part of an internship program.
-Please refer to your organization's software usage policies.
+Please refer to your organization's software and AI usage policies.

 ## Contact & Support